mroptimism/mroptimism/README.md

 # 👋 About Me

-Hi, I’m **James Updegraff** — a strategic data analyst, veteran leader, and aspiring AI founder currently earning my Master of Information Technology at **Virginia Tech**.
+Hi, I’m **James Updegraff** — a strategic data analyst, veteran leader, and currently earning my Master of Information Technology at **Virginia Tech**.

 I’m transitioning into the AI/data science space with a strong foundation in:
 - 📊 Business intelligence (Power BI, SQL)